 Did Kanye West drive your type when he was your age?
 Do you drive a Toyota Camry?
 Did you know it’s actually an anagram? camry = my car.

-2. Hit up the Forums!
+2. Hit up the Forums

 3. Test Its Limits

 One thing I see people my age doing all the time is buying a high horsepower replacement car when they haven’t even tested the performance of their current car.
 Unless you’ve pushed your car to its limit and found it extremely lacking, why do you want more horsepower?
-On the other end of the spectrum, have you tried to perhaps attached a roof rack to your current car instead of buying an SUV?
+On the other end of the spectrum, have you tried to attach a roof rack to your current car instead of buying an SUV?
 Cars with roof racks and bicycles on them look pretty sweet, in my opinion.

-4. Do Small Modifications to Make the Car More Livable
+4. Do Small Modifications

 5. Get It Squeaky Clean

-6. Get It Checked out/Check It out Yourself
+6. Get It Checked Out/Check It Out Yourself

 7. Fix Even the Small Stuff

-8. New Paint Job
+8. Get a New Paint Job

-9. Read the Owners Manual
+9. Read the Owner’s Manual